mtna/data-public/data/fivethirtyeight/election-forecasts-2020/presidential-scenario-analysis-2020/README.md

-# FiveThirtyEight - Electoral Vote Probabilities 2020
+# FiveThirtyEight - Presidential Scenario Analysis 2020

 This [dataset](https://projects.fivethirtyeight.com/2020-general-data/presidential_scenario_analysis_2020.csv) is pulled nightly from the [FiveThirtyEight GitHub repository on the 2020 U.S. Election Forecasts](https://github.com/fivethirtyeight/data/tree/master/election-forecasts-2020).
 We pull and process it nightly as a simple approach to ensure that we are up to date with the source data.